ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 - Create and attach Satellite location's AWS hosts that will be assigned the control plane.
 - Create and attach AWS hosts for the Satellite location's data plane.
 - Create a Satellite location storage configuration.

+## Service Limitations
+IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite service limitations are as follows:
+- AWS support is dependent upon Satellite's AWS block storage support, specifically [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/).
+- Azure is not available.
+- Google Cloud is not available.
+- Satellite location is limited to `us-east (wdc)`.
+- IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite's control plane in `eu-de` is `EU-managed`; therefore, the Satellite service itself is `EU managed`.
+ICD does not support `non-EU managed` locations in FRA.
+- IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite has a limitation of 20 locations per IBM Cloud MZR, per account.
+For more information, see [Satellite usage requirements](https://test.cloud.ibm.com/docs/satellite?topic=satellite-requirements).
+- IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite does not support Amazon Virtual Private Cloud (VPC).
+- There is no guaranteed SLA.
+- There is no SOC 2 support.
+- There is no HIPAA support.
+- There is no PCI support.
+- There is no FS Cloud support.
+- There is no FedRAMP support.
+- There is no Disaster Recovery support.
+- There is no disk encryption support.
+- There is no BYOK for Disk encryption support.
+- There is no read-only replica support.